tmichniewski/MiniSpark/README.md

 One of standard methods in this trait is a method called `andThen` to sequentially apply two functions.
 In our case for such kind of function composition we prefer to use the `+` operator, but this is just an alias.

-Summing up, we define the following type called `Function`:
+Summing up, we define the following type called the `Function`:

 ```scala
 /**